All posts

 I've never been to an in-person conference.
 I haven't been to many virtual ones either - the major ones I've been to are SQLBits 2020 and PASS Data Community Summit 2021.

-So I thought when having a new experience, why not make it double trouble and try speaking for the first time as well.
-So I’ve asked my mentor, Tracy Boggiano to help me with a session, and we submitted it together.
-We worked on a session together but sadly, Tracy had to cancel last minute due to unforeseen circumstances.
-So it would be just me delivering it.
+So I thought, when having a new experience, why not make it double trouble and try speaking for the first time as well.
+So I asked my mentor, Tracy Boggiano , to help me with a session, and we submitted it together.
+Sadly, Tracy had to cancel at the last minute due to unforeseen circumstances, so it was just me delivering it.

 We have till dawn.
 Then we must ride.